RedisJSON/RedisJSON/docs/commands.md

 ### JSON.ARRLEN

 > **Available since 1.0.0.**
-> **Time complexity:**  O(1) where path is evaluated to a single value, O(N) where path is evaluated to multiple values, where N is the size of the key.
+> **Time complexity:**  O(1) where path is evaluated to a single value.
+O(N) where path is evaluated to multiple values, where N is the size of the key.

 #### Syntax